wmarkow/sandbox/inverter-welder/concepts/08_magnum_power_vip_4000/reveng/tests/Test2/README.md

 # Test 2: check how voltages of pin 11 of SG3525A and pin 4 of VT1 chip changes with SG3525A pin 8 (Soft-Start)

 Chip VT1 (and also VT2) is probably a half bridge with two MOSFETs.
 Both chips create a H-bridge which drives the coil voltage.\
-The vltage from this coil is used later to drive the IGBT transistors.
+The voltage from this coil is used later to drive the IGBT transistors.

 Attach a 100k variable resistor between ground and Soft-Start (pin 8) pin of SG3525A. \
 Attach one scope to pin 11 of SG3515A. \